HeardLibrary/digital-scholarship/script/r/lessons.md

 DiSC R lessons are provided by the [Digital Scholarship and Communications Office (DiSC)](https://www.library.vanderbilt.edu/scholarly/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/) at [Vanderbilt University](https://www.vanderbilt.edu/).
 The DiSC office provides regular lessons for R beginners with a variety of followup intermediate and advanced lessons.
 There is no cost associated with the lessons.

 The beginners lessons generally cycle twice per semester.
+See the schedule below for session details.
+Advance registration and a Zoom login are required to attend the live working sessions.
+To register, go to the link at the schedule below.
+After registering, you will receive a confirmation email containing information about joining the meeting.

+Each lesson includes of a series of videos with a practice scripts and homework assignments.
+The live Zoom working sessions are not class sessions.
+Rather, they provide an opportunity for participants to ask questions about the lesson videos and homework, or to work on the homework with assistance.

-See the schedule below for details.
-There are videos for all lessons, so you can also work through them on your own.
+You are also welcome to work through the lessons on your own at any time (no registration required).

 The DiSC office also provides [lessons for learning Python](http://vanderbi.lt/py) and [getting started with GitHub](http://vanderbi.lt/github) in a similar format.